Lillian1070/showcase_python_dataCleaning_1/README.md

 This project demonstrates essential data-cleaning techniques using Python libraries such as `Pandas` and `NumPy`.
 The dataset is processed through several preprocessing steps, including:

 - Removing duplicate entries to ensure data integrity
-- Handling missing values through imputation or removal
+- Handling outlier and missing values through imputation or removal
 - Standardizing data formats for consistency across the dataset
+- Transforming features to ensure the data is clean, suitable, and well-prepared for analysis or modeling

 These steps prepare the data for more accurate analysis and modeling.